isaacchua0309/tp/docs/UserGuide.md

 ![Adding a Friend](images/add_command.png)

+> ⚠️ **Note**: Names are case insensitive (e.g., The names, Somneel and somneel, are the same and will not be allowed when adding a contact).
 > 💡 **Postal Code Tip**: The postal code lets FitFriends calculate proximity for meetups at sports venues.
 Only valid postal codes are accepted.

 > 💡 **Sports Tip**: Only valid sports from our database are accepted.
 Popular sports like basketball, tennis, soccer, etc. are supported.